 You will receive 6150.06 yaun for \$1000.00 Canadian dollars.

-On the same day as the previous example, the buying rate for yaun was 0.127100.
-If, after purchasing your yaun, you decided not to go to China and sold the yaun back to the bank, how much would you lose?
+On the same day as the previous examplelf, after purchasing your yaun, you decided not to go to China and sold the yaun back to the bank, how much would you lose?